 Imke Du Toit

-But that's exactly what it is, it embodies everything.
-That's a very good choice of words, a difficult question sometimes.
+That is exactly what it is, it embodies everything.
+That is a very good choice of words, a difficult question sometimes.
 If your studio had a motto, what would it be?

 Imke Du Toit

 Love that.
 Love that.
-Oh, but it's always so fun just to ask these quick little questions, see how you think on your feet.
-I did, I did, but it's all just a little bit a little bit of fun, but thank you so much, Katerina.
-It's absolutely lovely chatting to you today and listening to your inspiring journey and your experiences and sharing your artistry and perspective on design.
-And it's been really inspiring.
+Oh, but it is always so fun just to ask these quick little questions, see how you think on your feet.
+But it is all just a little bit of fun.
+Thank you so much, Katerina.
+It is absolutely lovely chatting to you today and listening to your inspiring journey and your experiences and sharing your artistry and perspective on design.
+And it has been really inspiring to hear how you blend your culture and emotion and craftsmanship into everything that you really create.
+And we really look forward to seeing your upcoming work and to following what K'Arte Design will be doing and really wishing you all the best.
+It has been an absolute pleasure having you on today.

 Imke Du Toit